kubecost/docs/security.md

 Users interact with the application by deploying a Docker image to their infrastructure.
 When using hosted Kubecost, the system architecture is distributed across AWS availability zones which increases fault tolerance.
 Each system component is designed to be resilient and redundant.

 ## ISMS procedures
 Kubecost is committed to investing in Information Security and to reducing the risk to the business and its customers.
-Executive leadership is involved in designing, reviewing, and approving all ISMS policies.
+Executive leadership is involved in designing, reviewing, and approving all Information Security Management System (ISMS) policies.
 Effectiveness of these policies is measured via identified application security vulnerabilities, security incidents, and effectiveness of controls relative to process, operational, or business changes.

 ## Access control
 All staff must use unique accounts for all access.
 The use of shared accounts is not permitted.
 Where enforceable, two-factor authentication is required.
 Staff access rights are granted according to the requirements of a specific role and responsibilities.
 Employees are only provided with access to the network and network services that they have been specifically authorized to use, and their accounts are created and granted access to resources based on their job roles.